Jobhdez/JSlalg/README.md

 This was a small exercise to learn JS

 # About
-I wrote some basic vector and matrix classes so I can learn to write comfortably in JavaScript.
+I wrote some basic vector and matrix and polynomial classes so I can learn to write comfortably in JavaScript.

 ## Installation
 Clone this repo.